 Multi-topic articles

 Long articles that cover multiple features or workflows force the RAG system to choose between documents that are only partially relevant.
-The model retrieves the whole article but only 20% of it answers the customer's question.
+The model retrieves the whole article but only 20% of it answers user queries.
 The remaining 80% dilutes the generated answer and increases the chance of mixing up steps from different workflows.
-A focused knowledge base of 15–20 well-written topic-specific documents reliably outperforms a disorganized collection of 200 uploaded PDFs.
+A focused knowledge base of 15 to 20 well-written topic-specific documents reliably outperforms a disorganized collection of 200 uploaded PDFs.
 Topic scope is not a cosmetic concern: it is the single biggest lever on retrieval precision.

 Context-first structure